stassev/QSL_Squasher/README.md

 QSL Squasher is based on the following paper:

-* QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator, S. Tassev, A. Savcheva, [arXiv:?](http://arxiv.org/abs/arXiv:?)
+* QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator, S. Tassev and A. Savcheva, [arXiv:1609.00724](https://arxiv.org/abs/1609.00724)

 If you use QSL Squasher or a derivative of it for scientific work, we kindly ask you to reference the paper above.